 Besides criminal penalties, there are collateral consequences of a conviction that can be life-long.
 Finding a job once you are released might be all but impossible, as many employers avoid hiring those with criminal records.
 Your attempts to continue your education might also be stifled.
 Colleges and universities thoroughly vet applicants before admitting them, and someone with a conviction history may be disqualified from applying for certain scholarships.

-Effective Legal Defenses
+Legal Defenses Against Weapons Charges

 With the help of an experienced lawyer, there are a number of defenses that can be used to protect your freedom.
 One of the most common strategies, and arguably the most effective, is claiming that one of the many concealed weapon exemptions apply in your case.
 These exemptions outline circumstances that allow you to carry a concealed weapon without a permit.
 If you were hunting, fishing, or camping, for example, it is perfectly legal to carry a concealed firearm.
 It is also legal when you are at home or in your place of business.
 These exemptions can be instrumental in maintaining your freedom.